 What is the difference between seal engraving and surface engraving?

-Can women wear signet rings?
+Do women wear signet rings?

 Are antique signet rings a good buy?

 For value, frequently yes.
 A Georgian or Victorian gold signet ring with a hardstone engraved with a family crest, bought from a reputable dealer with provenance, often costs less than an equivalent ring made new.
 The stone engraving on antique hardstone signets was typically done at a quality level that is hard to source at the same price today.
 The caveats are condition (check the shank for wear and thinning, and confirm the stone is uncracked) and sizing (resizing an antique signet is possible but requires skill; ask the dealer about this before buying).
+One further consideration: an inherited or bought antique crest is someone else's mark, which is a point of interest to some buyers and a reason to have it recut to your own for others.